Nasa Discover Seven Earth Sized Planets

-NASA’s Spitzer Space Telescope has discovered seven Earth size planets revolving around a single star.
+NASA’s Spitzer Space Telescope has discovered seven Earth-size planets revolving around a single star.
 They are located in the habitable zone which is warm enough for water and life to sustain.

-In contrast to our sun, the TRAPPIST-1 star is cooler but planets which are close to it can have liquid water survive.
+In contrast to our sun, the TRAPPIST-1 star is cooler but planets that are close to it can have liquid water survive.
 All seven of the TRAPPIST-1 planetary orbits are closer to their host star than Mercury is to our sun.

 Spitzer, an infrared telescope that trails Earth as it orbits the sun, was well-suited for studying TRAPPIST-1 because the star glows brightest in infrared light, whose wavelengths are longer than the eye can see.